Hydrogel vs silicone hydrogel contact lenses: pros and cons

-Silicone hydrogel lenses are an advanced type of soft contacts that are more porous than regular hydrogel lenses and allow even more oxygen to reach the cornea.
-Introduced in 2002, it's a combination of hydrogel and silicone in which is possible for the manufacturer to increase the oxygen permeability, even with a low volume of water.
-Modern silicone hydrogel lenses offer the advantage of a higher oxygen transmissibility, which reduces the risk of eye hypoxia2.
+Silicone hydrogel lenses are an advanced type of soft contact.
+They are more porous than regular hydrogel lenses and allow even more oxygen to reach the cornea.
+Introduced in 2002, their combination of hydrogel and silicone allows the manufacturer to increase the oxygen permeability, even with a low volume of water.
+This higher oxygen transmissibility reduces the risk of eye hypoxia2.
 This feature makes them a great choice for extended wear.
 The disadvantage of these lenses, however, is the lower level of wettability and tendency to collect more deposits.

 - High oxygen permeability

 - Not suitable for people with silicone intolerance

 Looking for the right contact lenses for you?

 Lentiamo offers you a wide range of daily, bi-weekly and monthly lenses, extended-wear lenses and UV and blue light filters.